aws-deadline/deadline-cloud/README.md

 helpers around the service's api.
 It can function as a pipeline tool, a standalone gui application, or even be embedded within other applications' runtimes.

 Notable features include:
-* A command-line interface with subcommands for querying your AWS Deadline Cloud resources, and submiting jobs to your AWS Deadline Cloud Farm.
+* A command-line interface with subcommands for querying your AWS Deadline Cloud resources, and submitting jobs to your AWS Deadline Cloud Farm.
 * A library of functions that implement AWS Deadline Cloud's Job Attachments functionality.
 * A library of functions for creating a job submission UI within any content creation tool that supports Python 3.8+ based plugins and the Qt GUI framework.